 Enthusiasm, hard work, determination, initiative and a consistent 'can do' attitude.
 Willingness to move beyond learning facts to apply concepts to unknown situations and ask questions that probe ideas further is a key facet to modern biology.
 Wider independent reading around the subject and participation in related extracurricular activities are essential and contribute to the high performance of our candidates in examinations.

-Cambridge International AS and A-Level Biology includes the main theoretical concepts which are fundamental to the subject, some current applications of biology, and a strong emphasis on advanced practical skills.
+Cambridge International A-Level Biology includes the main theoretical concepts which are fundamental to the subject, some current applications of biology, and a strong emphasis on advanced practical skills.
 Practical skills are assessed in a timetabled practical examination.
 The emphasis throughout is on the understanding of concepts and the application of biology ideas in novel contexts as well as on the acquisition of knowledge.
 The course encourages creative thinking and problem-solving skills which are transferable to any future career path.
-Cambridge International AS and A-Level Biology is ideal for learners who want to study biology or a wide variety of related subjects at university or to follow a career in science.
-Candidates follow a staged assessment route to the Advanced (A) Level by taking the AS Level papers and the A-Level papers in different examination sessions.
-Usually this means taking the AS Level papers at the end of one year of study (Lower Sixth) and the A-Level papers at the end of a second year (Upper Sixth) of study.
+It is ideal for learners who want to study biology, or a wide variety of related subjects, at university or to follow a career in science.

+Candidates follow a staged assessment route to the A Level by taking the AS Level papers and the A-Level papers in different examination sessions.
+Usually this means taking the AS Level papers at the end of one year of study (Lower Sixth) and the A Level papers at the end of a second year (Upper Sixth) of study.
+The AS Level exams assess the Lower Sixth content and consist of three papers; paper 1 is has a multiple choice format, paper 2 structured questions and paper 3 is a practical exam.
+There are a further two papers at the end of Upper Sixth, assessing the year 2 content; paper 4 consists of structured questions and paper 5 focuses on practical skills, data analysis and evaluation.
+The cumulative mark from the five papers determines the A level grade.